barentsen/python-course/README.md

 About
 -----

-These are the lecture notes used by Geert Barentsen for teaching a short Python Programming course for 2nd-year Math/Physics/Astronomy undergraduates at the University of Hertfordshire.
+These are the lecture notes I use to teach a short 5-week Python Programming course to 2nd-year Math/Physics/Astronomy undergraduates at the University of Hertfordshire.

 License
 --------